elmomoilanen/Bootstrap-sampling-distribution/README.md

 ![](docs/bootstrap_distribution_corr.png)

-To wrap up this section, for one-dimensional statistics (takes one column/attribute of the data as an input and produce single output) this library is quite convenient to use but unfortunately, for multidimensional statistics like correlation (take k columns as input and produce single output, in particular k=2 for correlation) usage is little tricky as one is required to implement functions to take data in higher-dimensional format (e.g. in 3d for correlation).
+To wrap up this section, for one-dimensional statistics (take one column/attribute of the data as an input and produce one output) this library is quite convenient to use but unfortunately, for multidimensional statistics like correlation (take k columns as input and produce single output, in particular k=2 for correlation) usage is a bit trickier as one is required to implement functions to take data in higher-dimensional format (e.g. in 3d format for correlation).
 Please take a look at the statistics module to see the implementation of Pearson's correlation and of course the code related to bootstrap estimation in sampling module.